 If your website copy is optimized for different keywords, you will show up high in SERPs repeatedly.
 Then you catch the eye of your target audience over a period of time.

 When we Google something, chances are we get the answers to our questions in the first few search results.
 Imagine if you show up at the top of Google SERPs for thousands of people!

 They click on your page’s blue link (so your click-through rate also increases), and this leads to increased traffic.
 Research has shown that the top 3 search results in Google get 75% of the clicks.

-If your content is of high quality because of good SEO writing, then people stay on your page, read it, and this, in turn, tells Google that your content is relevant, and it keeps ranking you high.
+If your content is of high quality because of good SEO writing, then people stay on your page and read it, and this, in turn, tells Google that your content is original, relevant, and it keeps ranking you high.

 3. More repeat traffic

 Good SEO writing will ensure that you don’t just show up for one keyword, but multiple ones.

 This leads to your target audience repeatedly visiting your site to find the information they need.
 Just like I did with the recipe website.

 If Google (or any other search engine) decides to rank you high for various related keywords, your audience believes you are an expert in that field.

 When your audience believes you are an expert on a particular topic, they trust you more.
 And trust drives leads and sales.